Apolo-Technologies/zerium/README.md

 ### Programatically interfacing Gabt nodes

-As a developer, sooner rather than later you'll want to start interacting with Gabt and the Zerium network via your own programs and not manually through the abtconsole.
+As a developer, sooner rather than later you'll want to start interacting with Gabt and the Zerium network via your own programs and not manually through the zaeconsole.
 To aid this, Gabt has built in support for a JSON-RPC based APIs ([standard APIs](https://github.com/apolo-technologies/wiki/wiki/JSON-RPC) and [Gabt specific APIs](https://github.com/apolo-technologies/zerium/wiki/Management-APIs)).
 These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).